Dwarf Chain Loach (Ambastaia Sidthimunki) Species Profile & Care Guide

 |TDS||18 - 215|

-Origins of the Dwarf Chain Loach
+Natural Habitat of the Dwarf Chain Loach

 The Dwarf Chain Loach is found in Thailand and Northern India.
 This fish is restricted to the Mae Klong river basin in Western Thailand and the Yom River in northern Thailand, an upper tributary within the Chao Phraya river system.